awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-considerations.md

   SMDebug Does Not Currently Support Distributed Training Jobs With Checkpointing Enabled
   ```

   To use Debugger for training jobs with distributed training options, you need to disable SageMaker checkpointing and add manual checkpointing functions to your training script\.
-For more information about using Debugger with distributed training options and checkpoints, see [Considerations for Using SageMaker Distributed Data Parallel with SageMaker Debugger and Checkpoints](distributed-troubleshooting-data-parallel.md#distributed-ts-data-parallel-debugger) and [Saving Checkpoints](distributed-troubleshooting-model-parallel.md#distributed-ts-model-parallel-checkpoints)\.
+For more information about using Debugger with distributed training options and checkpoints, see [Using SageMaker Distributed Data Parallel with SageMaker Debugger and Checkpoints](distributed-troubleshooting-data-parallel.md#distributed-ts-data-parallel-debugger) and [Saving Checkpoints](distributed-troubleshooting-model-parallel.md#distributed-ts-model-parallel-checkpoints)\.
 + **Parameter Server** – Debugger does not support parameter server\-based distributed training\.
 + Profiling distributed training framework operations, such as the `AllReduced` operation of SageMaker distributed data parallel and [Horovod operations](https://horovod.readthedocs.io/en/stable/timeline_include.html), is not available\.